sseefried/lambdalog/drafts/docker-build-scripts.markdown

 The command <code>docker build</code> uses a file called <code>Dockerfile</code> containing a small vocabulary of *commands* to specify what actions should be performed in order to build an image.
 A complete reference can be found [here](https://docs.docker.com/reference/builder/).
-The mains ones used in the script are <code>WORKDIR</code>, <code>ADD</code>, and <code>RUN</code>.
+The main ones used in the script are <code>WORKDIR</code>, <code>ADD</code>, and <code>RUN</code>.
 The
 <code>ADD</code> command is particularly useful because it allows you to add files *external* to
 the current Docker image into the image's filesystem before running them.
 You can see the